ditdotdev/dit/docs/src/remote/pushpull.rst

 transfers of data as a single archive.
 Others, like SSH, will use rsync to hopefully transfer only incremental data.

-Each push and pull runs asynchronously in the context of the titan container, but progress is streamed to the command line while it's being run.
+Each push and pull runs asynchronously in the context of the d3 container, but progress is streamed to the command line while it's being run.
 In rare cases, it's possible to exit the CLI while the operation is ongoing.
 In this case, you may get a message that an operation is in progress.
 You can either